Earlier in this unit, you briefly learned about index options. This chapter looks at index options in more detail.

 VIX - Volatility index

 First, you learned in a previous chapter that most index options are European style, meaning they can only be exercised at expiration.
-This is true for virtually all index options with one big exception - the OEX (S&P 100).
-The reason is unimportant, but the OEX is one of the only American style index options, meaning it can be exercised at any time.
+That’s true for virtually all index options, with one major exception: the OEX (S&P 100).
+The reason isn’t important here, but the OEX is one of the only American style index options, meaning it can be exercised at any time.
 As a reminder, all equity (stock) options are American style.

 When an equity option is exercised, settlement occurs over one business day (T+1).
-With an index option, there are no shares traded at exercise, so index options also maintain a settlement of T+1.
+Index options also settle T+1.

-Let’s jump into some math-based index option questions.
+Let’s work through some math-based index option questions.
 Assume this position:

 Long 1 SPX 4500 call at $20